-(b) On November 1, 2014, Agilent distributed 167 million Shares to existing holders of Agilent common stock.
-Basic and diluted net income per Share for all periods through October 31, 2014 is calculated using the Shares distributed on November 1, 2014.
-Refer to Note 7 of the combined and consolidated financial statements in Keysight's Form 10-K for information regarding earnings per Share.
+(a) On November 1, 2014, Agilent distributed 167 million Shares to existing holders of Agilent common stock.
+Basic and diluted net income per Share for all periods through October 31, 2015 is calculated using the Shares distributed on November 1, 2014.
+Refer to Note 6 of the consolidated financial statements in Keysight's Form 10-K for information regarding earnings per Share.